tarantool/tarantool/changelogs/unreleased/module-override.md

 ## feature/lua

-* Added ability to override a built-in module by an external one (gh-7774).
+* Added the ability to override a built-in module by an external one (gh-7774).